This is one of those questions that I get asked a lot! Weight loss versus fat loss can be a confusing or even taboo subject in the fitness community.

 Most personal trainers tell their clients that they should never aim to lose weight.
 Losing weight means that you’ll also lose muscle and that your metabolism will slow down.
 And personal trainers often assume that no client would want that.

 But I know that some women (including myself at one point!) don’t like having too much muscle.
-And what’s too much for one woman it may be just fine for another.
+And what’s too much for one woman, may be just fine for another.
 Some women want to lose muscle, and others want to lose fat.
 Many girls want both.

 Your body and fitness goals are up to you.
 There’s no right or wrong here, but I want to give you the right information to help you be successful and healthy! :)